Celebrate King's Week

-March 17 – 6:30 p.m.
+March 23 – 6:30 p.m.

-For the Story Slam, students are given five minutes to recount their compelling King's experience and audience members will judge each contestant.
-The theme for our stories will be "Who Knew?"
-If you have a story to share and would like to compete, please contact firstname.lastname@example.org or 780.465.8318 to be considered.
+For the Story Slam, students are given five minutes to recount their King's experience and audience members judge each contestant.
+The theme for our stories is "Lessons Learned."
+If you have a story to share and would like to compete, contact firstname.lastname@example.org or 780.465.8318.
 The most engaging storyteller will go home with an Apple iPad courtesy of Alumni Relations.

 Kids @ King's

-March 18 – 9:30 a.m.
+March 24 – 9:30 a.m. to 1 p.m.